 In 2008, the baseball and softball complexes were fitted with synthetic turf backstops while the baseball facility added a synthetic turf infield, giving the ThunderWolf infielders the advantage of fielding the truest bounces in the RMAC.

-Following the conclusion of the 2009 season, the Rawlings Soccer Complex welcomed the installation of lights, paving the way for years of Friday ThunderWolf Night Soccer at the facility.
+Following the conclusion of the 2009 season, the Rawlings Soccer Complex welcomed the installation of lights to allow night games.

 With the addition of men's and women's lacrosse for the 2015 season and thanks to generous donations (both monetary and in-kind), a $3 million renovation to soccer/lacrosse complex began in 2014 with the installation of a new synthetic turf field.